 Depression symptoms in men and women can be radically different, leading to lack of understanding and correct diagnosis.
-Men are more likely than women to recognise and describe the physical symptoms of depression, such as feeling tired or losing weight.

-They may also acknowledge feeling irritable or angry, rather than saying they feel low.
 Depression is not something to be ashamed of.
 Men need to understand that telling loved ones or healthcare professionals about symptoms of depression is not a sign of personal weakness or a character flaw.
 Different types of depression require different types of treatment.
 This may include physical exercise for preventing and treating mild depression, through to psychological treatments and/or drug treatments for moderate or severe depression.